mksaraf/kubernetes-lab-tutorial/content/setup.md

    * [Configure DNS service](#configure-dns-service)

 ## Requirements
 Our initial cluster will be made of 1 Master node and 3 Workers nodes.
 All machines can be virtual or physical or a mix of both.
 Minimum hardware requirements are: 1 vCPUs, 2GB of RAM, 16GB HDD for OS.
 All machines will be installed with a minimal Linux CentOS 7.
 Firewall and Selinux will be disabled.
 An NTP server is installed and running on all machines.
-On worker nodes, Docker is installed with a Device Mapper on a separate 10GB HDD.
+On worker nodes, Docker uses a separate 10GB HDD.
 Internet access.

 Here the hostnames: